-More than half of the solar modules manufactured worldwide contains technology based on our knowledge.
-We carry out R&DD together with partners in national and international collaborations, effectively bridging the gap between university and industry (from lab to fab and from lab to application).
+More than half of the solar modules manufactured worldwide contains technology based on our knowledge..
 In addition, we play a key role in Dutch consortia in the field of PV application.
 We work closely together with the STA group in Eindhoven on numerous subjects (PV applications and system integration, module technology, mass customization and hybrid tandem technology).

 We work closely together with several equipment and material developers.
-Recently, for example, we developed a new high-efficiency, next-generation silicon solar cell technology (called TOPCon) together with Tempress and proved the technology up to pilot line level.
+Recently, for example, we developed a high-efficiency, new generation silicon solar cell technology (called TOPCon) together with Tempress and proved it up to a pilot line level.
 This so-called TOPCon technology is currently being industrialized by a major manufacturer.
-Within cell technology, we are focusing more and more on advanced topics and topics with high impact such as transparent passivating contacts, as an addition to or follow-up of TOPcon, or for application in tandem technology.
-This low TRL level research on the next generation of cells also strengthens the Dutch knowledge position at the universities with which we collaborate intensively.
+Within cell technology, we are focusing more and more on advanced topics and topics with high impact such as transparent passivating contacts, as an addition to or follow-up of TOPCon technology., But we can also apply this in our development of promising tandem technology.
+This research on the next generation of solar cells also strengthens the Dutch knowledge position at the universities with which we collaborate intensively.

 The employees of Solar Energy have state-of-the-art knowledge of the industrial processes to make solar cells and modules.
 We have the know-how and facilities to carry out (outdoor) testing of modules, and by means of models and evaluations we can calculate the energy yield of systems.
 By performing accelerated lifespan tests of PV modules, we can test their reliability and minimize degradation based on the knowledge gained.
 We are known for our bifacial solar modules (see e.g. the largest bifacial noise barrier in Uden) and the back-contact modules we developed, which give enormous freedom in shape in applications (e.g. car roof Lightyear One).
 We also frequently give advice and explain all kinds of issues related to the use of PV (O&M, LCOE etc.).